-WHEREAS, UWCD, PVCWD and the City have developed a plan to utilize RW within the UWCD PTP and PVCWD ("PV") distribution systems, along with direct delivery of RW to agricultural users along the pipeline alignment (collectively, "RW users").
-Certain RW users have documented this plan to use RW through an agreement titled, "Full Advanced Treatment Recycled Water Management and Use Agreement" entered into by and between the City, PVCWD, UWCD, Houweling Nurseries, Reiter Affiliated Companies and Southland Sod ("RW Agreement").
+WHEREAS, UWCD, Pleasant Valley County Water District ("PVCWD") and the City have developed a plan to utilize RW within the UWCD Pumping Trough Pipeline ("PTP") and PVCWD ("PV") distribution systems, along with direct delivery of RW to certain agricultural users along the pipeline alignment (collectively, "RW users").
+The RW users have documented this plan to use RW through an agreement titled, "Full Advanced Treatment Recycled Water Management and Use Agreement" entered into by and between the City, PVCWD, UWCD, Houweling Nurseries, Reiter Affiliated Companies and Southland Sod ("RW Agreement").
 The RW Agreement is an attachment to the Agency staff report accompanying this Resolution; and